stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 <br>

+The above fact can be combined with the product-of-sequences fact to obtain the following useful lemmma.

 <div class="lemma">

 **Lemma (Quotient of sequences)** If $a_n \to a$, $b_n \to b$, $b_n \neq 0$ and $b \neq 0$ then $\frac{a_n}{b_n} \to \frac{a}{b}$.